silhavyj/KIV-DS-Distributed-Cache/README.md

 #### DELETE

-The DELETE operation works in the similar fashion as the PUT operation.
+The `DELETE` operation works in a similar fashion as the `PUT` operation.
 Once the data is deleted from the local storage, the update is propagated up the tree structure.

 ```
 python3 cache_client.py 176.0.1.106 delete test